Building a Scalable Search Architecture

 - Easy-to-use.
 Memphis has a simple and easy-to-use user interface for data engineers and developers to troubleshoot and track data in real time.

 - Unique schema control.
-Memphis offers unique, reliable, easy-to-use schema control with built-in streaming data conversion.
+Memphis offers unique, reliable, and easy-to-use schema control with built-in streaming data conversion.

 Using Elasticsearch for Creating Search Indexes